Jonathan Aranda Player Props: Rays vs. Royals

-Jonathan Aranda is available when the Tampa Bay Rays take on Alec Marsh and the Kansas City Royals at Kauffman Stadium Saturday at 2:10 PM ET.
+On Sunday, Jonathan Aranda (on the back of going 1-for-4) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 2:10 PM ET.

-In his most recent action (on July 9 against the Braves) he went 1-for-4 with a double and two RBI.

 Jonathan Aranda Game Info & Props vs. the Royals